Directed by: James Cameron || Produced by: James Cameron, Jon Landau

 — However… Avatar also boasts a manipulative, childish story.
 The film’s forced political message hits you over the head with its simplistic themes and even more one-dimensional characters.
 Stephen Lang, Giovanni Ribisi, and Michelle Rodriguez are laughable.
 Sam Worthington is a flatline.
 Sigourney Weaver dies.

-—> ON THE FENCE: It’s worth seeing to test your new 4k TV or home theatre system, and it’s not offensively stupid the way most Michael Bay films are.
-That being said, Avatar is little more than FX-glorified hamfisted social commentary.
+—> ON THE FENCE: It’s worth seeing to test your new 4K TV or home theatre system, and it’s not offensively stupid the way most Michael Bay films are.
+That being said, Avatar is little more than FX-glorified liberal preaching.

 ? …and that’s how you scatter the roaches!